Dining in Stanley Park

 Sit and relax while you watch the sheltering cedars sway in the ocean breeze.
 The cafe is open year-round.
 It is a popular choice in the park, and also has a great gift shop.

-Stanley's Park Bar and Grill is located inside the stately Stanley Park Pavilion, a rustic heritage building from the turn of the last century.
+Stanley Park Pavilion is located inside a rustic heritage building from the turn of the last century.
 The restaurant features a 200-seat patio and a 50-seat bar.
 It's open June to September and is available for private functions such as weddings and banquets during the rest of the year.